SEMICeu/toolchain-manual/index.md

 </table>

-The Toolchain presented in this manual relies on a set of Github repositories, and are presented in the [Table 2](#bookmark=id.ejufpwqj4w82):
+The Toolchain presented in this manual relies on a set of Github repositories, and are presented in the below table:

 <table>